Symplectic/vivo-harvester-old-deprecated/README.md

 ## Acknowledgements

 The first release of the Elements-VIVO Harvester extensions was developed by Ian Boston, and can be found at: https://github.com/ieb/symplectic-harvester

+Additional thanks to Daniel Grant from Emory University for his contribution of 4.6 API code and teaching activity XSLT via pull request.